| Home

 Application

-of Machine Learning in Ship Maintenance: Cathodic
+of Machine Learning in Ship Maintenance: Cathodic Protection Prediction of net anode mass for

-for underwater hull surface protection from corrosion at the design stage or
+underwater hull surface protection from corrosion at the design stage or

-repairing of a vessel can ameliorate the cathodic
+repairing of a vessel can ameliorate the cathodic protection design of the

-protection design of the ship.
-When a ship moves through water, it faces
+ship.
+When a ship moves through water, it faces corrosion due to

-protection can increase the life span of the ship preventing that
+that water.
+A well-designed cathodic protection can increase the life span of

-electrochemical corrosion.
-The prime task in designing cathodic
+the ship preventing that electrochemical corrosion.
+The prime task in

-empirically, which are complicated and takes time.
-So use of machine learning
+simulation software or empirically, which are complicated and takes time.
+So

-for determining CD can be a smart, cost effective and time saving process. |
+use of machine learning for determining CD can be a smart, cost effective and

 Nabin Das Sirajum Munir |